-We hear a lot about solar on residential roofs, but some of the most advantageous opportunities exist for non-profits who have the ability to put solar on the roof of their building or in the parking lot on elevated ground mounts, which can also serve to provide shade.
+We hear a lot about the benefits of solar installation on residential roofs, but some of the most advantageous opportunities exist for nonprofit businesses and organizations who have the ability to put solar on the roof of their building or in the parking lot on elevated ground mounts, which also provide shade.

-In order to provide precise information on the recommended system size and financing options, a solar company should analyze 15-minute interval data from the utility and understand the area available for a solar system and any restrictions such as shade from an on-site survey, not just a computer aerial view.
+In order to provide precise information on the recommended system size and financing options, a solar company should analyze 15-minute interval data from the utility company and conduct an onsite survey (not a satellite view) of the physical area available for a solar system including any restrictions, such as shade.

-“We have already installed solar systems on several Boys & Girls Clubs locations, SunLine Transit Agency, a church and have many more scheduled,” explained Devin Wiltbank, Commercial Sales Manager with Renova Solar.
-“These non-profits are excited about their savings and the ability to redirect dollars to their programs and services that were formerly going to pay the electric bill.”
+“We have already installed solar systems on several Boys & Girls Clubs locations, SunLine Transit Agency, a church and have many more scheduled,” explained Devin Wiltbank, Commercial Sales Manager with Renova Energy.
+“These nonprofits are excited about their savings and the ability to redirect dollars to their programs and services that were formerly going to pay the electric bill.”

-Renova Solar was established in 2006 and was the first company in the country to be accredited by NABCEP, a non-profit which helps set standards in selling and installing solar on behalf of consumers.
+Renova Energy was established in 2006 and was the first company in the country to be accredited by NABCEP, a nonprofit which helps set standards in selling and installing solar on behalf of consumers.
 Reonva was also honored in early 2015 as the SunPower National Residential Dealer of the Year, out of approximately 450 dealers nationwide.

 Locally, Renova Energy was awarded Best in the Valley for Solar Companies in 2015, the first year that category was included in the annual Desert Magazine competition.
 Renova boasts more than 120 local employees and has an estimated economic impact in excess of $24 million.